-This Healthier Chocolate Tiramisu recipe is made with espresso, stevia-based sweetener, protein powder, lady fingers and a blend of whipped topping and soft cheeses.
-We think it’s just as good, if not better than the original!
+This Chocolate Protein Tiramisu is made with espresso, stevia-based sweetener, protein powder, ladyfingers, and a blend of whipped topping and soft cheeses.
+We think it's just as good, if not better than the original!

 This recipe was born out of a Friday night craving for coffee-soaked ladyfingers and cream.
 I knew that I could come up with a better version that would not only be tasty, but much more macro-friendly.

 I made a chocolate version of tiramisu, but you can stick with a more classic tiramisu flavor by using vanilla protein powder for this recipe.
 My family loves chocolate, so I thought it would be a nice twist.
 I used Earth Fed Muscle protein in this recipe.
 I'm a HUGE fan of their protein powder for its quality, taste, and texture.
 It's incredible just mixed with almond milk or milk and works really well in baked goods.
 I made gluten-free strawberry donuts with their strawberry protein that turned out delicious.

 If you want to cut the fat calories down in this recipe, just use all non-fat ricotta cheese instead of the mascarpone ricotta blend.
 You can also reduce the sugar intake by a few grams using a sugar-free whipped topping.
 I love the Truwhip, it's my go-to whipped cream alternative because it does not contain hydrogenated oils.
 I definitely splurge on the real deal for special occasions.

 Mascarpone is the traditional cheese used in tiramisu and I love the flavor and texture in this recipe.
 I just save my calories elsewhere.
 Trust me, it's worth the splurge.
 Make sure that you get the ladyfingers from the bakery section of the grocery store for this recipe.
 You want the softer ones, similar to a sponge cake texture, not the ones with the crispy cookie-like texture.